Giant proximity exchange and flat Chern band in 2D magnet-semiconductor heterostructures: Supplemental Material

 \subsection{Bandstructure}

-We present the separate band structures of $2\times 2$ MoS$_2$ and CrBr$_3$ in Fig. \ref{fig:7}.
+\textbf{DFT calculations. } We present the separate band structures of $2\times 2$ MoS$_2$ and CrBr$_3$ in Fig. \ref{fig:7}.
 The K valley is 30 meV higher than the $\Gamma$ valley in monolayer MoS$_2$.
 Due to the type II band alignment, the band gap of the heterobilayer is reduced to 1.2 eV.
+To consider the effect of Hubbard corrections, we add various values of onsite U to the present calculations with simplified (rotationally invariant) GGA + U approach \cite{dudarev1998electron}, as implemented in the Vienna Ab initio Simulation Package \cite{kresse1996efficiency}.
+We find the valence bands of CrBr$_3$ move slightly under Hubbard corrections, and the proximitized spin splitting is mainly determined by the valence band energy offset between CrBr$_3$ and MoS$_2$.
+In practice, U=1.5 eV is used in most of the recent works on CrX$_3$ (X=Cl, Br, I) family of materials \cite{wu2019physical}, and the spin splitting at $\Gamma$ valley is slightly reduced to 11 meV as shown in Fig. \ref{fig:9}, within the strong coupling regime.

+Unlike the $K$ valley wavefunction, which only couples to the out-of-plane magnetization, here the $\Gamma$ valley wavefunction at zero momentum is isotropic as shown in Fig. \ref{fig:9} and couples to magnetization at all directions.
+In DFT calculations, we check the value of proximity-induced spin splitting gap both at out-of-plane and in-plane directions and find the same value as 14 meV.
+We further note the small directional variations in the exchange coupling will not affect our main results.

+As shown in previous work \cite{Tong2018Nov}, Skyrmion spin textures can be realized in twisted bilayer CrBr$_3$.
+Therefore we further calculate the exchange splitting of MoS$_2$ on twisted bilayers CrBr$_3$.
+In bilayer CrBr$_3$, the bonding-antibonding splitting within valence bands pushes valence band maximum higher than monolayer CrBr$_3$, and the valence band offset between $\Gamma$ valley of MoS$_2$ and magnetic layers is threfore reduced.
+With new setup MoS$_2$/CrBr$_3$/CrBr$_3$, the exchange splittings are found to be around 17 meV for three high symmetry stacking configurations in Fig. \ref{fig:8}(a,b,c), slightly enhanced compared to the 14 meV splitting identified in MoS$_2$/CrBr$_3$.